 Matthew Thomas Brown

 This background sparked Brown’s passion for vocal music.
 He has written extensively for choral ensembles, including both sacred and secular works.
-He is the founder and director of the Now Chorale, a new-music choir based in Oberlin, OH, which has commissioned and/or premiered 19 new works in just its first two seasons.
-He is also an active church choir director at Sacred Heart of Jesus Catholic Church in Oberlin.
+He recently completed his tenure as director of the Now Chorale, a new-music choir he founded in Oberlin, OH, which has commissioned and/or premiered more than thirty new works in just three seasons.
 In January 2025, he made his opera conducting debut with Oberlin Opera Theater’s production of “The Infinite Energy of Ada Lovelace” by Kamala Sankaram.

 Opportunities to bring together his composition and conducting worlds are of special interest to Brown.
 He frequently assists fellow student composers in bringing their works to the stage, taking up the baton in October 2024 to lead Benjamin Muir’s “Turbulence” for orchestra and, in March 2025, Max Allard’s “Banjo Concerto”.